 The paper enables me to provide students with hard examples of how math, reading, science and social studies affect our daily lives.
 The paper provides a colorful, organized, current document that students and teachers can refer to, which brings to life, in a dramatic way, our everyday curriculum.

 After letting students first skim the paper, I assign them a number of stories to read from each section, e.g., four stories from NEWS, two from SPORTS, etc. The students are allowed to read any stories that they want, and they must tell me the “Five Ws” of each story: the who?; what?; when?; where?; and why? contained in their stories.

 I also let students pick a story of their choice to use with Experience TODAY’s page 3.
-Allowing students the freedom to pick means they can choose stories that interest them which in turn stimulates reading without exceeding your keywords limit which, in turn, may be very useful if they want to find the right keywords when setting up a website.
+Allowing students the freedom to pick means they can choose stories that interest them which, in turn, stimulates reading without forgetting to stay with their target audience groups.
+This, in turn, may be very useful if they want to find the right keywords when setting up a website.
 This may prove very beneficial later in their lives when they need to promote the organizations they work for.

 My students read the newspaper to get information about the world, and we’ll often read an article to pinpoint the location of an event on a world map.
 To further apply their real-world geographic knowledge, students have created a Web site: Tierra Firma Geography is our student-produced and maintained Web site that teaches about geography, environmental and social issues.

 On the site, Tejas, an imaginary ice planet, is facing danger from asteroids, comets, and global warming.
 Tejas is surrounded by heartless villains.
 I play Wamfu, the Supreme Geography Instructor.
 Students interact with the site and do as I ask in order to save Tejas.
 Wamfu sends students on many fantasy adventures, such as saving Tejas from an ecological crisis.
 This teaches them how to examine uses, abuses, and preservation of nature.
 If you live in Maryland, you may also want to read this post about the best colleges in that state.